codekansas/home-server/index.md

 - No smoking.
 - Be mindful about loud parties (neighbors are sensitive).

+## Rent

+- Payments should be sent to the Paypal address `ben@treasurerobotics.com` by the 1st of the month.
+There is a grace period of 5 days for late payments.

+## Emergencies

+- For emergency repair requests, call `678-561-3132` or send an email to `ben@bolte.cc` with the subject line `Nashville - Chelsea Condominums`

 ## Helpful Advice

 - If you're **cooking something with a lot of smoke**, open the bedroom window and use the fan to blow the smoke away from the fire alarm (and also make sure you don't get carbon monoxide poisoning).